Code-Institute-Submissions/strasse34-pp5/README.md

   - Those include a loading spinner from React Bootstrap, image with source and alt attribute or a message consisting of a paragraph.

-- `<Avatar />` - resuable component, used to display the relevant user profile picture.
+- `<Avatar />` - reusable component, used to display the relevant user profile picture.

   - This component uses props which can specify the source of the image and also its size
   - This components was used in profile avatar, post owner, comment create form and comments posted

-- `<DropDowns />` - resuable component, used to display the three dots option button based on the required rights of the user.
+- `<DropDowns />` - reusable component, used to display the three dots option button based on the required rights of the user.

   - This was used for user who are authorised to make changes.
 For example, for user to edit and delete their own comments and user to edit their profile, change their username and password.

-- `<EditStars />` - resuable component, used to display editable stars while editing comments.
+- `<EditStars />` - used to display editable stars while editing comments.

-  - This component uses props which can get the stars value for farther process.
+  - This component uses props which can get the stars value for further process.
-  - This component was used in when user edit their ratings in while editing comment successfully.
+  - This component was used in when user edit their ratings while editing comment successfully.

-- `<BrandChoices />` - resuable component, used to display choices while creating new post in brand input field.
+- `<BrandChoices />` - reusable component, used to display choices while creating a new post or editing an old post in the brand input field.

-  - This component was used in when user select a year in production field in post create form.
+  - This component was used when user selects a year in production field in post create form commponent.

-- `<ProductionYearChoices />` - resuable component, used to display choices while creating new post in production input field.
+- `<ProductionYearChoices />` - reusable component, used to display choices while creating a new post or editing an old post in production input field.

-  - This component was used in when user select a car brand name in brand field in post create form.
+  - This component was used when user selects a car brand name in brand field in post create form component.

-- `<RatingsAverageStar />` - resuable component, used to reperesent rating average by stars in post component.
+- `<RatingsAverageStar />` - used to reperesent rating average by the stars in post component.

-  - This component was used in when a post is displayed.
+  - This component was used when a post is displayed.

-- `<ShowStarsInCommentList />` - resuable component, used to display rate of each user by stars in comment list.
+- `<ShowStarsInCommentList />` - used to display the rate of each user by stars in comment list component.

-  - This component was used in when comment list is created.
+  - This component was used when comment list is created.

-- `<StarRating />` - resuable component, used to able user to rate a post by selecting stars while commenting.
+- `<StarRating />` - used to able user to rate a post by selecting stars while commenting.

-  - This component was used in when user rate a post.
+  - This component was used when user rates a post.

-- `<NavBar />` - resuable component, used for easy navigation of the site.
+- `<NavBar />` - reusable component, used for easy navigation of the site.

   - This component is reusable as it will display different icons based on a users logged in status.
   - If no user is logged in a log in, sign up and contact icon will be available however if a user is currently logged in, the full range of icons will be available apart from log in.